a bit about me

-I bring a total of 12 years of training in psychology, psychotherapy and the therapeutic arts to my private practice, along with a wealth of experience from working with adults, children and young people in a variety of settings both in the UK and abroad.
+I bring over 12 years of specialised training in psychology, psychotherapy and the creative arts to my private practice, along with a wealth of experience from working with adults, children and young people in a variety of settings both in the UK and abroad.

-It is my firm belief that no matter how difficult things have been, or what you are currently dealing with, things can get better.
-Despite life's pain and hardship, human beings have an inherent capacity for growth and purpose, creativity and joy - a life well lived.
-It is my hope that I can help you a few steps along the way on this journey.
+It is my firm belief that no matter what you have been dealing with, things can get better.
+Human beings have an inherent capacity for growth, creativity and joy - a life well lived.
+I see it as my life's purpose to accompany you a few steps along the way on this journey.

 qualifications and experience